One universal truth business owners learned to accept is that online presence is vital for a business to thrive.

 Again, try not to be all high and mighty when communicating.
 This leaves the same impression as outright ignoring their comments and suggestions.

 Getting an online presence for your business need not be an expensive and frustrating endeavor.
-With the right tools, skills and attitude, you can make a name for your brand; even with a shoestring internet marketing budget!
+With the right tools, skills and attitude, you can make a name for your brand; even with a shoestring digital marketing budget in the Philippines!